Find out who is responsible for paying water and wastewater charges.

 - the property has a separate water meter

-- the water supplier provides water on a metered basis
+- the water supplier calculates water charges based on metered use

 Otherwise the landlord pays for the water charges.

-Some suppliers calculate wastewater based on how much water they supply.
-The landlord can ask the tenant to pay for the wastewater they produce.
+Some suppliers calculate wastewater based on how much metered water they supply to the property.
+The landlord can ask the tenant to pay for the wastewater they produce in this situation as the charge is attributed to the tenant's use.

 How to pay